Villa Views Knowledge Hub

 Drone Photography for Real Estate: What Agents Need to Know

 Some properties can't be fully appreciated from ground level.
-Drone photography gives buyers the perspective they need to understand a property's true value — the lot size, the neighborhood context, the proximity to mountains, rivers, or downtown, and the features that make the location special.
+Aerial photography gives buyers the perspective they need to understand a property's true value — the lot size, the neighborhood context, the proximity to mountains, rivers, or downtown.

-In the Shenandoah Valley, where land, views, and outdoor access are major selling points, aerial photography is especially effective.
-A listing for a property outside Waynesboro with Blue Ridge views needs aerial context that ground shots simply can't provide.
+In the Shenandoah Valley, where land, views, and outdoor access are major selling points, aerial photography is especially effective for properties where location is half the story.

 Is real estate drone photography worth it?

 For most properties in Central Virginia — especially those with acreage, mountain views, waterfront access, or desirable neighborhood context — yes.
-Drone photos add perspective that ground-level shots can't capture and give listings a premium presentation that justifies the asking price.
 For smaller homes on standard lots, it's less necessary, and we'll tell you that upfront.

 Do you need a drone license for real estate photography?

 Yes.
-The FAA requires a Part 107 Remote Pilot Certificate for any commercial drone operation, and that includes real estate photography.
-If someone is flying a drone for a listing and getting paid for it, they need the license.
-If they don't have one, that's a liability issue for the agent too.
+The FAA requires a Part 107 Remote Pilot Certificate for any commercial drone operation, including real estate photography.
 Villa Views operates with FAA-certified pilots on every aerial shoot.
+If your current photographer can't show you their license, that's a liability issue for you too.

 How much do realtors pay for drone photography?